Sylvexia/personal_research/5-1_Personal_Research.md

 Element 9: -13.389769554138184
 ```

+---
 # Future works

 - Numerical tolerance of model.
+	- (Iterate different scale of input data and compare with fp32 ground truth)
-- Would
+- Would it degrade the accuracy when model has more layer?
+	- Resnet18, 34, 51...
-- Master thesis
+- Master thesis.